Contents

 Excessive Light.

-expert skylight installation with a respectable business goes a long way towards making sure that your skylight will stay dry and leak-free.
-But as openings in the roof, skylights will always have the potential for leaking.
+expert skylight installation with a reliable company goes a long way towards guaranteeing that your skylight will remain dry and leak-free.
+But as openings in the roof, skylights will constantly have the capacity for dripping.

 16-by-16 inches$ 150– $600.